eriks47/generate.nvim/README.md

 ## :rocket: Usage

-To generate method implementations simply run `:Generate createImplemenation` from the header file.
+To generate method implementations simply run `:Generate implementations` from the header file.